TickTeam/guide-tt/ticktick_web_app/where_can_i_redeem_a_ticktick_gift_certificate.md

 ### Where can I redeem a TickTick gift card?

-If you have a TickTick Pro gift code, you can redeem it via web app:
+If you have a TickTick Pro gift code, please redeem it on web:

-1.Click the avatar on top right corner.
+1.Click the avatar in the upper-right hand corner of the screen.

-2.Enter “More” > “Redeem” to enter your gift code to upgrade your account.
+2.Click “More”, and then click “Redeem”.

+3.Enter gift code.

-PS: If you are PRO, please redeem a gift code after your account downgrade to free account.
+PS: If you are PRO, please redeem the gift code after your account downgrade to free account.

 ![](../images/image1.13W.png)